By Joan Morgan

 —Adam Mansbach, #1 New York Times bestselling author

 Joan Morgan is an author and cultural critic who coined the phrase “hip-hop feminism”.
 Morgan has been a widely sought-after lecturer and commentator on hip-hop and feminism.
 An award-winning journalist, a provocative cultural critic, she began her professional writing career freelancing for The Village Voice and has been published by Vibe, Interview, Ms., More, Spin, and numerous others.
-Formerly the executive editor of Essence, she’s currently a PhD candidate in American Studies at New York University and is based in New York City.
+Formerly the executive editor of Essence, she’s currently the program director of the Center for Black Visual Culture at NYU.